-Since March 2020 the UK economy has been significantly impacted by the COVID-19 virus which as caused widespread disruption and economic uncertainty.
+Since early 2020, the UK economy has been significantly impacted by the COVID-19 virus which has caused widespread disruption and economic uncertainty.
+The return to lockdown in January 2021 and the extension to the end of lockdown restrictions in July 2021 continued this uncertainty but the positive news around rollout of vaccines and the recent removal of restrictions have improved the outlook.
 The crisis had no material impact on the assets, liabilities or performance of the company during the year.

-2.4 Cash flow statement
+2.3 Cash flow statement